What is the Cost of Capital Formula?

 |(0 x 0) + (0 x 0) + (0 x 0) =||0|

-- The understanding of the cost of the capital equation is very important as it plays a pivotal role in the decision-making process of financial management.
-The objective of the formula for cost of capital is the determination of the contribution of the cost of each component of a company’s capital structure based on the proportion of debt, preference shares, and equity.
+- The understanding of the cost of capital is very important as it plays a pivotal role in the decision-making process of financial management.
+The objective of the cost of capital is the determination of the contribution of the cost of each component of a company’s capital structure based on the proportion of debt, preference shares, and equity.